EEDALAMARUTHI/Products_Finance_Report_Power-BI/README.md

 **Created using Power BI**

 ### **Overview**
 This **Finance Performance Dashboard** provides a comprehensive analysis of financial performance across multiple products and regions.
-The dashboard is divided into **two sections**:
+The dashboard is divideds into **two sections**:
 ✅ **Overall Performance Analysis** (First 2 slides)
 ✅ **Product-wise Analysis** (Laptops, Accessories, Tablets & Smartphones)